Home

 (b) Employees laid off and not on the active payroll shall receive such vacation pay on or about the tenth (10th) day following the vacation year.

-14.5 An employee on leave of absence at the beginning of the vacation year on account of an injury incurred in the course of his employment shall receive such vacation with pay as he would have been entitled to had he not been on such leave of absence after he has passed the customary Company tests to determine whether he is fit to return to work.
+14.5 An employee on leave of absence at the beginning of the vacation year on account of an injury incurred in the course of their employment shall receive such vacation with pay as they would have been entitled to had they not been on such leave of absence after they has passed the customary Company tests to determine whether they are fit to return to work.
 If the employee elects to take the time off, the timing of such vacation shall be suited to the convenience of the employee unless business reasons make such timing impracticable, in which case the Company may designate the vacation period.

 14.6 Employees who retire under the retirement provisions of the Pension Plan for Hourly Employees shall be entitled to receive accrued and earned vacation in accordance with Section 14.0 during the vacation year, which vacation pay shall be paid them as soon as practicable after their retirement.